 By reviewing the answer choices one last time, and using Strategy 4 to eliminate only based on sound reasoning or grammar rules, we found that C was the right answer.

-PS: Remember how we covered the Interrupting Phrase rule above for subject/verb agreement?
-This is that exact same error!
-You can see how the same grammar rules come up over and over again - you just have to learn the patterns to do well on SAT Writing.
+PS: You'll see how the same grammar rules come up over and over again - you just have to learn the patterns to do well on SAT Writing.
 These are the strategies we teach you in our SAT prep program so you, too, can become a grammar expert.

-Be especially careful about choosing No Error at the end of each section.
+Be especially careful about choosing NO CHANGE at the end of each section.
 These are the hardest questions in all of SAT Writing, and the SAT is trying extra hard to trick you by disguising the grammar rules.
 If you're not sure, it's better to just skip it and not guess.

 Of all sections, SAT Writing has the least amount of time per question.
 You get 35 minutes to answer 44 questions, which means only 48 seconds per question!
 Even worse, you have to read passages to be able to answer these questions.

 If you find yourself spending more than 30 seconds on a single question, skip it for now.
 You might have enough time to come back to it.
 But the more important thing is that you need to get all the points you can.

 You definitely want to avoid sucking up 2 minutes on a single question.
 This is taking up way more time than a single question deserves, and you're better off spending that time on other questions to get extra points.

 All of this requires discipline during the test, and many students ignore the clock until it's too late.
 Don't run out of time.

 Every mistake you make on a test happens for a reason.
 If you don't understand exactly why you missed that question, you will make that mistake over and over again.